ubclaunchpad/LP-website/handbook/recruitment/overview.md

 All decisions sent out for either the [screening](#screening-applicants) or [interview](#interviews) are final, unless a mistake was made by reviewers while sending out decisions.
 Also refer to our [feedback policy](#feedback).

-That said, this does not mean that reviewers at Launch Pad never make an incorrect decision - see [improving recruitment](#improving-recruitment)
+That said, this does not mean that reviewers at Launch Pad never make an incorrect decision - see [improving recruitment](#improving-recruitment).

+### Feedback

+Unfortunately, we *do not* provide feedback regarding a decision for either the [screening](#screening-applicants) or [interview](#interviews) phase of a candidate's application process.
+This means we can not provide specific answers to questions like:

+* "Why did I get rejected?"
+* "How could I have answered X question better?"
+* "Should I have brought up Y, Z in response to X question?"
+* "Who graded me?"

+However, feel free to provide more general advice to candidates that reach out, such as resume pointers or things the candidate can do to round out their skills.

 ## Improving recruitment